Andrus Nominated For Gold Glove Award

 By: Josh Clark

-ARLINGTON (105.3 The Fan) – Rangers shortstop Elvis Andrus has been announced as a finalist for the gold glove award, Rawlings announced Thursday.
+ARLINGTON (105.3 The Fan) – Rangers shortstop Elvis Andrus is a finalist for the gold glove award, Rawlings announced Thursday.

 The gold glove is voted on by managers and coaches around the league, though they are prohibited from voting for their own players.
 Gold Glove winners will be announced Nov.
 7.